“Natural” swimming pools are common in Europe, but the U.S. has its first public version at Webber Park in Minneapolis.

-Now closed for the winter, the pool, which can hold up to 500, was open on weekends through Labor Day, free of charge.
 “By charging people, you’re keeping people away,” says a city park board commissioner, Jon Olson.

 There has been a swimming hole on the site since 1908, when nearby Shingle Creek was dammed.
 In 1910, a swimming facility was built here, called the John Deer Webber Memorial Baths.
 A modern pool replaced it in 1979.

 Back in 2005, when the concrete walls of the Seventies-era pool began to crumble, Olson walked the property with then-state Sen. Michael Jungbauer, who has a background in designing sewage treatment systems, taking in the creek and the site’s history.
 What Olson envisioned in place of the old pool was a natural pool to bring Webber Park, a city park, back to its swimming-hole roots.

 The catch: Minnesota state law required the use of chemicals.
 That didn’t fit with Olson’s vision.
 “Chlorine is a toxin,” he says.
 “People have allergies to it.”
 (Chlorine is considered safe at low levels, so much so that it’s in drinking water; however, some studies have linked chlorinated pools to health problems, and the chemical irritates the skin of many swimmers.)